Welcome to the Information Architecture Gateway!

 Research Director

-Noreen is a NYC-based researcher and information architect, and is an adjunct lecturer at CUNY’s award winning BFA program.
-She is COO of Decision Fish LLC and consults on digital safety at Internet Safety Labs.
+Noreen is a NYC-based researcher and information architect, and is an adjunct lecturer at CUNY’s Emmy Award winning BFA program.
+She is COO of Decision Fish LLC and consults on digital safety and usability at Internet Safety Labs and other standards organizations.
 She was the Operations Manager at the Information Architecture Institute for 10 years.

 We invite those interested in cataloging and developing information architecture resources to join our monthly discussions.
 Contact us for information.